rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 Because of the amount of code that needs to be compiled, be prepared to wait a few minutes, at the very least, depending on the processing power of your system.
 Let’s dig into the specific steps required to compile your new kernel.

-1. First we’ll add an extra piece to the identification string for the kernel we are about to build.
+1. First, we’ll add an extra piece to the identification string for the kernel we are about to build.
 While still in the root of the kernel source tree, we’ll use the sed utility edit the Makefile in place.
 The variable we want to change is close to the top of the file.
 We want to change the line in the file that looks like this:

     ```